fracerma/fracerma/README.md

 - 👋 Hi, I’m @fracerma a MSc student in Computer Science.
 - 👀 I’m interested in Cloud Computing and Computer Security
 - 🌱 I’m currently learning Kubernetes and Kubeedge
-- 📫 How to reach me @Linkedin and @Telegram
+- 📫 How to reach me: @Linkedin and @Telegram

 <!---
 fracerma/fracerma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.